 - Nation customization takes place after the draft, before the game begins

-- If no points were spent during the Nation Draft, that player is given four minor rewards (10 points each) and two major rewards (30 points each) to customize their nation with the full 100 points
+- If no points were spent during the Nation Draft, that player is given 20 rewards (1,000 points each) to customize their nation with the full 20,000 points

 - Based on the player’s use of points during the Nation Draft, this may result in a smaller number of rewards based on the remaining points available to the player

 Each reward listed below costs 1,000 points.
 A maximum of 20 rewards per nation is allowed if the player is assigned a nation in the draft that they bid 0 points on.

 - PC001: Two unfortified PCs gains a Tower